handyana-adesso/MetaExchanges/README.md

 2. Sequence Diagram

-	- BUY Flow

-	Shows what happens when a BUY order processed.
+	- BUY Flow: shows what happens when a BUY order processed.
 	```mermaid
 	sequenceDiagram
 		autonumber